2021 fundraising treks in Svaneti, Georgia

 A tour with an impact.

-The Transcaucasian Trail crews have worked for the past 3 summers to expand the trail network in Svaneti beyond a few highly-visited walks, helping to create new opportunities for sustainable tourism in the region.
+The Transcaucasian Trail crews have worked for the past several years to expand the trail network in Svaneti beyond a few highly-visited walks, helping to create new opportunities for sustainable tourism in the region.
 You’ll be among the pioneering few to walk these new trails, and you’ll be doing it with the team that built them.

 This trek is undeniably impressive: we’ll follow ancient paths through traditional mountain villages, past 12th century churches and the unique defensive towers of Svaneti, and over high passes surrounded by mountains taller than any in the Alps or the Rockies.